How Google's Local Guides Impact Your Local Web Visibility

 How to have qualitative and positive feedback?

-Optimizing the customer experience at the point of sale and setting up a communication that encourages users to publish data on Google is the first step.
+L'optimization of the customer experience at the point of sale and the implementation of a communication encouraging to publish data on Google is a first step.

-Then, your establishments must be quickly visible on the web, so it is necessary tooptimize your local SEO.
+Next, your establishments must be quickly visible on the web, so it is necessary to optimize your local SEO.

 Benefits for retailers, contributors, and consumers